 These documentaries are complemented by comprehensive research.
-In 2011, Brighter Green released a policy paper, "Skillful Means: The Challenges of China's factory farming" linking the world's three biggest players in the meat industry-the US, China, and Brazil-and analysing the dynamics shaping this triangle.
+In 2011, Brighter Green released a policy paper, "Skillful Means: The Challenges of China's Encounter with Factory Farming" [3], which explores the multifaceted impacts of industrial animal agriculture on China.
+In 2015, Brighter Green published a discussion paper, "The Triangle: The Evolution and Future of Industrial Animal Agriculture in the U.S., China, and Brazil", [4] which highlights the deforestation caused by the globalised meat and feed industry.
+It explores the "triangle of factory farming" linking the world's three biggest players in the meat industry-the US, China, and Brazil-and analysing the dynamics shaping this triangle.
 These dynamics include industrial-scale cattle ranching and growing soybeans for animal feed, which contribute to extensive deforestation in countries such as Brazil and Paraguay.